ankit-rathi/Data-AI-Visual-Notebook/chapters/00_Chapter_Writing.md

 This section should:

-1. summarize the key idea of the chapter
+1. summarize the chapter’s core idea
-2. explain the conceptual gap that remains
+2. identify the remaining conceptual gap
 3. introduce the next chapter naturally

-This ensures **narrative continuity across the book**.
+This ensures **continuity across the book**.

 ---